 Every brand needs a voice.
 Brand messaging shows your clients what differentiates you from the rest.
 It includes things like your mission statement, core values, brand voice, dream client data, your process and approach, and so much more.
 By establishing your brand messaging and documenting it in a guide, you can ensure your brand voice is consistent throughout all of your communications.
 So that if and when you have employees or contractors, they can easily understand how you do things.
-Creating brand messaging is one part of my Dream Client Attraction System that I use to write copy for my 1:1 clients and teach my students inside my membership, The Copywriting Academy.
-If you want to learn more about either option, DM me @elise_hodge and we can chat!

 This is one very simple way to elevate your brand image so you look like an expert.
 The best thing about branding is that you can pretty much “set it and forget it”.
 I’m definitely not an expert in this area but I work with a lot of website designers and branding experts, and have just gone through a complete rebrand myself.
 Your visual branding includes things like your typography, colours, logo and more.
-Now there’s a lot that goes into this so I’ll probably talk about my experience with branding in another episode.
+Now there’s a lot that goes into this so I’ll probably talk about my experience with branding in another blog post.
 But I just want to say that it is important to be consistent.
 Random colours and fonts don’t look good together.
 I know because I’ve done it before and it just looks terrible.
 Some of the most memorable brands are memorable because they use the same elements over and over again.
 They don’t just change fonts because they feel like it.
 They use the same colours and typography again and again because that is a part of their brand image.
 So set your foundations by choosing a few and sticking to them.

 Branding is nothing without copy that converts.
 I see a lot of entrepreneurs spending a LOT of money on branding and a fancy website design.
 But pretty isn’t going to cut it.
 It needs to be coupled with copywriting that converts.
 What is copy that converts?
 Well, it’s copywriting that gets dream clients taking the next step with you.
 For example, filling out an application form for your signature service so that you can get on a sales call with them to sell your package.